Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Introduction

-The initial characterisation of J1901, however, was based only on optical and near UV data, and the estimates for the temperature and radius of the star (and thus of the mass and age) were obtained by modelling the observed spectral energy distribution (SED) of the WD with non-magnetic atmosphere models.
-As we mentioned above, and as we show in detail in this work, magnetic fields have an important effect on the emission from ultra-magnetised WDs, both in the location and strength of the absorption lines and in the shape of the overall SED; therefore, these estimates of J1901 should be revisited.
+The initial characterisation of J1901, however, was based only on optical and near-ultraviolet (near-UV) data, and the estimates for the temperature and radius of the star (and thus of the mass and age) were obtained by modelling the observed SED of the WD with non-magnetic atmosphere models.
+As we mention above, and as we show in detail in this work, magnetic fields have an important effect on the emission from ultra-magnetised WDs, both in the location and strength of the absorption lines and in the shape of the overall SED; therefore, these estimates of J1901 should be revisited.
 For this reason, we undertook a comprehensive follow-up campaign of J1901.
-We leveraged ultraviolet observations (from the Hubble Space Telescope; details in Section \ref{sec:Observations}) alongside new optical and infrared photometry and spectroscopy to refine J1901’s fundamental parameters and constrain the presence of a stellar or sub-stellar companion (Section \ref{sec:Results}).
-The inclusion of ultraviolet spectroscopy is especially valuable: at the effective temperature of J1901 ($\approx$28,000\,K), a significant portion of the WD’s flux emerges in the UV, thus providing a tight handle on the effective temperature, radius, and interstellar extinction that optical data alone cannot well constrain.
-Most importantly, for the characterisation, we employ a new set of magnetic atmosphere models that include, for the first time, the effect of magnetic opacities on the structure of the atmosphere and are able to reproduce the full SED of ultramagnetised WDs.
+We leveraged ultraviolet observations (from the Hubble Space Telescope; details in Section \ref{sec:Observations}) alongside new optical and infrared photometry and spectroscopy to refine J1901’s fundamental parameters and constrain the presence of a stellar or substellar companion (Section \ref{sec:Results}).
+The inclusion of ultraviolet spectroscopy is important: at the effective temperature of J1901 ($\approx$\,27,400\,K), a significant portion of the WD’s flux emerges in the UV, thus providing a tight handle on the effective temperature, radius, and interstellar extinction that optical data alone cannot constrain well.
+Most importantly, for the characterisation, we employed a new set of magnetic atmosphere models that included, for the first time, the effect of magnetic opacities on the structure of the atmosphere and are able to reproduce the full SED of ultra-magnetised WDs.